Home » Blog » Life in Chiang Mai » Forgot to apply for Re-Entry Permit?

 How to get the queue and documents checked at the Chiang Mai immigration

-• Get the queue at the Covid19 checking point which is near the exit gate.
+• Get in the queue at the COVID-19 checking point, which is near the exit gate.

 • Once all documents are checked to be correct at the checking point, you will go to the information counter inside the building.